BlackBonesV/Linktree/README (EN).md

 Q: It doesn’t look good on mobile?
 A: The design is responsive, but you can adjust sizes inside style.css (@media section).

+---

+## 🎬 Smooth Day/Night Video Transition

+This site uses **two stacked videos** to create a **crossfade effect** when switching between light and dark mode.
+This makes the theme change feel smooth and cinematic, with no visual flashes.

+### How it works:

+- `background-night.mp4` = used for dark mode
+- `background-day.mp4` = used for light mode
+- A script handles the opacity and playback

+✅ Just include both files in your `/assets/` folder with those exact names — no extra setup needed!

 ## 👨‍💻 Credits & Author